Ayush-B1/InsightExtract/README.md

 1. Quickly grasp the key points of lengthy reports or articles.
 2. Generate executive summaries for business documents.
 3. Aid in academic research by summarizing complex papers.

+# 💡 Future Enhancements
+1. Integration with cloud storage services like Google Drive and Dropbox.
+2. API support for integration into existing workflows.
+3. Additional language support for multilingual document summarization.